Sometime after the preacher pronounces you man and wife the unwelcome truth hits you; marriage is hard!

-And when he can’t outright end your marriage or keep it from happening, he puts just as much effort into making your marriage destructive, painful, distorted, broken, and thoroughly miserable.
+And when he can’t outright end your marriage or prevent you from getting married, he puts just as much effort into making your marriage destructive, painful, distorted, broken, and thoroughly miserable.

 I believe Satan does that because he knows how much misery a troubled marriage brings to you as a child of God.
 And he also knows how much damage a successful godly marriage would do to his own kingdom of darkness.

-If your own and your spouse’s sin nature wasn’t enough to lead to marriage trouble, God’s enemy and yours is only too quick and too cunning to supply plenty of reason for trouble.
+If your own and your spouse’s sin nature wasn’t enough to lead to relationship trouble, God’s enemy and yours is only too quick and too cunning to supply plenty of reason for trouble.

 Enough bad news; I’m about to give you the very best news ever.
 There is a treatment that works – every time.
 100% guaranteed.